By Morocco specialist Kerry-Ann

 Skoura itself is home to a collection of kasbahs (fortresses) including Ait Benhaddou, a World Heritage Site and one of the best-preserved kasbahs in the country.

 Another option is to visit Essaouira, a pretty and relaxed town on the Atlantic Coast with a bohemian atmosphere and large art and music scene.
 You'll hear live music playing in bars and on the streets in a town that has attracted the likes of Jimi Hendrix.

 Many people assume Morocco is a dry country, but this isn't the case.
 There are some great cocktail bars in Essaouira, from where you can watch the sun set over the bay.

 Indulge in Moroccan cuisine

 I first tasted Tajine lhem bel barkouk at a wedding when I lived in Morocco, and this tagine of beef or lamb features on most restaurant menus.
 The tender slow cooked meat is covered in a sauce made with soft onions and typical Moroccan spices, such as cinnamon and ginger.
-The best part, though, are the juicy prunes that sit on top, sprinkled with toasted almonds and sesame seeds - they just fall away from the pip.
-In this one dish you have what Moroccan cooking carries off so well: the blend of savoury and sweet.
+The best part, though, are the juicy prunes that sit on top, sprinkled with toasted almonds and sesame seeds — they just fall away from the pip.
+In this one dish you have what Moroccan cooking carries off so well: the blend of savory and sweet.